 Prior period share information has been retroactively adjusted to reflect the 1:46.25783 stock split and the changes in par value from NIS 0.01 NIS to 0.000216 effected on October 7, 2021.
-See also Note 12, Share Capital, for details.
+See Note 1(d).

 The accompanying notes are an integral part of the consolidated financial statements.